angelsantamaria/ardupilot_copter_bbblue/README.md

     `$ unxz ~/Downloads/file.img.xz`

-  * Format and write the image to the memory card (please check that you have the correct SD card device, in my case it is /dev/mmcblk0p1)
+  * Format (ext4) and write the image to the memory card using [Startup disk creator](https://apps.ubuntu.com/cat/applications/precise/usb-creator-gtk/)

-    `$ sudo dd if=~/Downloads/file.img of=/dev/mmcblk0p1 bs=4M`

     At this point you may want to resize the partition to the full SD card size.
 You can do it with [Gparted](https://gparted.org/).

   * Start the beaglebone from the SD card and connect it to a wifi network: